D0t-Matrix/CPS498-S21-Team04/README.md

         * Microcontroller Implementation
         * Microcontroller coding
             * Built Proof of Concept code for BT and hardware to test separately.
-* Alex Generro
+* Alex Gennerro
     * 80 Hours Worked
     * Worked on:
         * Designed format of phone application
             * Worked with advisor to design app to be intuitive to musicians and non tech-savvy users
         * App navigation
             * Bottom Nav Bar
             * Editing Screen Popup Menu
         * Designed Room Database (Database Layer on an SQLite database)
             * String value for Preset Name
             * Boolean values for each channel
             * Byte Array for storing home page image
                 * Image-to-URI to Byte Array
 * Mitchell Murphy
     * 70 Hours Worked
     * Worked on: